-Hydroponic Waste Water and What to Do with It: Part 1
+Hydroponic Waste Water, Part 1

 Aahhhh summer… In my humble opinion, the best time of year.
 Our BFF, the Sun, has come back from its vacation in the southern hemisphere, backyard barbeques are in full swing, and the lime trees have yielded their bounty for fresh mojitos.
 There are plenty of people out there who even now are shaking their heads at my summer madness, but I’m sure there is one thing we can all agree on: IT’S HOT (especially here in Texas).
 And that means stress, not just on us, but on our plants as well.
 We are always looking for ways to save water.
 For those of you blessed enough to live in an area of the country that enjoys the wondrous phenomenon known as “rain,” you probably aren’t that concerned.
 Yet in Texas, California and other hot, dry places, we experience a different phenomenon: water rationing.